Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 ![Environment Details Page](/Images/central/env_gw_mgmt/environmentdetailspage2.png)

+(**Robert**, the following information through the Details information is outdated and missing Service Synchronization)

 * **Environment Information**: This section contains general information and any tags or attributes that are specific to the environment asset.
 Attributes in this context are key and value pairs used for extending functionality and integrations with third-party systems.
 * **Activity Report**: Dashboard, which shows the aggregated values for how your environment assets are distributed and how many subscriptions exist across all of those assets: